hamburger

 What is Digital India?

 The Digital India campaign includes initiatives to bring high-speed internet facilities to the country’s rural areas.
-Digital India is also the enabler of other schemes launched by the government of India.
+Digital India is also the enabler of other government schemes launched.
+The Digital India campaign aims to bridge the digital divide, empower citizens, and ensure the seamless delivery of government services through the use of digital technologies

 Objectives of Digital India